slackapi/java-slack-sdk/docs/content/guides/steps-from-apps.md

 * Turn on the feature (**Turn on workflow steps**)
 * Click the **Add Step** button and set the name and Callback ID

 Also, your app requires the **Interactivity**.
-Go to <a href="/guides/interactive-components">Interactive Components</a> and set the Request URL to receive events from Slack.
+Go to [Interactive Components](/guides/interactive-components) and set the Request URL to receive events from Slack.

 ---
 ## Creating workflow steps